MJ Melendez Player Props: Royals vs. Rangers

-MJ Melendez -- 0-for-3 in his last game -- will be in action for the Kansas City Royals versus the Texas Rangers, with Jacob deGrom on the mound, on April 17 at 7:40 PM ET.
+After going 0-for-4 in his last game, MJ Melendez and the Kansas City Royals take on the Texas Rangers (who will hand the ball to Nathan Eovaldi) at 7:40 PM ET on Tuesday.

-In his most recent game he had a hitless performance (0-for-3) against the Braves.
+He had a hitless performance in his most recent game (0-for-4) against the Rangers.

 MJ Melendez Game Info & Props vs. the Rangers